Yafei-W/Games/Ultimate Card Game.md

 The Ultimate Card Game is a general purpose card game.
 It is designed to have these features:

-- It can be used to play many different kinds of card games as no specific game rules are enforced;
+- It is a generic card game application that can be used to play many different kinds of card games as there is no rule restriction to any specific game;
-- It has a virtual game table that can connect up to 16 players so they can share a common card game online;
+- Up to 16 players can connect to gather around a virtual game table so they can share a common card game live;
-- It can provide up to 10 full decks of cards with all card configurable;
+- Up to 10 full decks of cards are provided with the numbers of all cards configurable;
 - It has several different card areas that can be used to suit different card games;
 - It is implemented in Java using JavaFX for graphic user interface as a balance between cross-platform compatibility and rich user experience.